McFadden & Whitehead: Rise to stardom

 According to the American Top 40 radio program for the week ended August 4, 1979, Casey Kasem reported that McFadden and Whitehead were in Chicago on May 25, 1979, promoting their music and doing various interviews.
 Because they agreed to do one more music interview at the last minute, they decided to reschedule their flight to Los Angeles to the next day, May 26.
 They were originally scheduled to fly on American Airlines Flight 191 on May 25, which crashed shortly after takeoff from O'Hare International Airport, killing all 258 passengers plus the crew.

 Deaths

 On May 11, 2004, Whitehead was murdered on the street outside of his Philadelphia home studio, while standing aside as a young man made repairs on his SUV.
 There, he was shot once by one of several unknown gunmen, who then fled.
-The case remains unsolved.
 Whitehead was 55 years old.
+As of 2022, the murder remains unsolved.

 On January 27, 2006, McFadden died of liver and lung cancer.
 He was 56.